-Constraint HELAA Score (R/ A/ G) Comments Site Score (R/ A/ G) Identified ORSTED Cable Route N/A Site is unaffected by the identified ORSTED cable route or substation location Green Contamination & ground stability Green The site is unlikely to be contaminated as an agricultural field and no known ground stability issues.
+Constraint HELAA Score (R/ A/ G) Comments Site Score (R/ A/ G) site Better Broadband for Norfolk N/A The site is within an area already served by fibre technology Green Identified ORSTED Cable Route N/A Site is unaffected by the identified ORSTED cable route or substation location Green Contamination & ground stability Green The site is unlikely to be contaminated as an agricultural field and no known ground stability issues.
 Green NCC Minerals & Waste - site over 1ha which is underlain or partially underlain by safeguarded sand and gravel resources.
 If this site were to go forward as an allocation then a requirement for future development to comply with the minerals and waste safeguarding policy in the Norfolk Minerals and Waste Local Plan, should be included within any allocation policy.
 Flood Risk Green Flood zone 1.
 No surface water flooding identified on the site.
 There is on the road and to the south-west corner of the site.
-LLFA - Few or no constraints.
+Amber LLFA - Few or no constraints.
 Standard information required at a planning stage.
 "The site is adjacent to a major flowpath in the 0.1% AEP event leading away from the site.
 Access to the site could be limited due to off-site flood risk.
 This should be considered in the flood risk review."
-Amber

-Impact HELAA Score (R/ A/ G) Comments Site Score (R/ A/ G) SN Landscape Type (Land Use Consultants 2001) N/A Rural River Valley N/A SN Landscape Character Area (Land Use Consultants 2001) N/A A5 Waveney Rural River Valley N/A
+Impact HELAA Score (R/ A/ G) Comments Site Score (R/ A/ G) SN Landscape Type (Land Use Consultants 2001) N/A Rural River Valley N/A